When it comes to the addiction of smoking combustible cigarettes, nicotine is the main culprit without a shadow of a doubt.

 - Nicotine Withdrawal: The True Symptoms of Quitting Smoking (TRUTH)

-- And in my Cheat for Quitting Smoking.
-If you are interested, access it here.
+- And in the 4 Quick Cheats to Stop Smoking.
+If you are interested, access these cheats here.

 But what if we were to take away all the chemical compounds and additives contain in tobacco and simply isolate nicotine?